nidss96/spark-pipeline/README.md

 This project supports running a PySpark job in three different modes depending on the execution environment and scale:

-- **Local Mode** – for quick testing and development on a single machine
+- **Local Mode**: for quick testing and development on a single machine
-- **Standalone Spark Cluster** – for distributed processing using a manually configured Spark cluster
+- **Standalone Spark Cluster**: for distributed processing using a manually configured Spark cluster
-- **Google Cloud Dataproc Cluster** – for fully managed Spark jobs using GCP infrastructure, with support for writing output to GCS or BigQuery
+- **Google Cloud Dataproc Cluster**: for fully managed Spark jobs using GCP infrastructure, with support for writing output to GCS or BigQuery

+## Environment Setup (GCP VM)

+This project was developed on a Google Cloud VM instance running Ubuntu 22.04.

+### Installed Tools
+- Python 3.10+
+- Apache Spark 3.x
+- Java 11 (spark requires 8 or 11)
+- Git
+- gsutil (Google Cloud SDK)
+- gcloud CLI (for Dataproc & BigQuery jobs)
+- Jupyter Notebook
+- `venv` to manage virtual environment and dependencies

 ## Input Data and Processing
 - Input Data: Raw Parquet files for yellow and green NYC taxi trips, downloaded from [NYC TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).